 When you see those brown patches due to lawn fungus, the first thing that comes to mind is applying a fungicide to get rid of the infection.
 But, depending on the type of product you’re applying, you may or may not need to water the lawn for the best results.
 So, should you water in fungicide?

-Avoid watering your lawn for at least 24 hours after applying a contact fungicide to prevent washing away the protective layer of the treatment from the leaves of grass.
+Avoid watering your lawn for at least 24 hours after applying a contact fungicide to prevent washing away the protective layer of the treatment from the leaves of the grass.
 You can, however, water the lawn after spraying a systemic fungicide to aid in getting rid of lawn root rots.

-Scotts Diseases Ex should be watered down lightly after application and you can apply it just before a light rain.
+Scotts Diseases Ex should be watered down lightly after application, and you can apply it just before a light rain.
 Always read product labels to determine the right amount of fungicide to use, mixing ratios and irrigation requirements.

 Should you water your lawn after applying fungicide?

 Watering a lawn after applying fungicide depends on the type of fungicide you’re using.
 It’s recommended to water down systemic fungicides into the soil for uptake by grass.
 Do not water your lawn after application for contact fungicides, but you may need to apply on wet grass.
 Read the label for proper instructions.

 In short, there are two types of fungicides you need to know:

 A systemic fungicide is an anti-fungal chemical that penetrates plant surfaces to treat the infection from the inside out.
 When applied, it is taken up through the roots, leaves, and stems.

 The rule of the thumb is to water down systemic fungicide, so you’ll need to irrigate your lawn as soon as you put down the treatment.
 Be careful not to apply too much water because the chemical will leech too deep into the soil, where roots will not be able to access it.

 Once absorbed by the grass, systemic fungicides cannot be removed by water or degraded by sunlight.
 Therefore, allow enough time before watering your lawn post-application.